aiida-vasp/aiida-vasp/doc/source/tutorials/run_vasp_builder.rst

 2. Running VASP calculations explicitly
 =======================================

-An example of one-shot VASP calculation for wurtzite-AlN is given.
-Then this example is slightly modified to use the relax workchain.
+We will now try to build a simple call script that executes a workchain, basically a of one-shot VASP calculation for wurtzite-AlN.
+When that is done, we will modify this example is to also use the relax workchain, which enables relaxations of the structure.

 Before running VASP calculation